These days, we see an enormous increase in numbers, of those who wish to

 midgets, animals with three legs, temperament problems, infertility etc.

 Similarly, outcrossing does not necessarily produce animals with no genetic problems or healthier, stronger animals!
 'Hybrid Vigor" as it is known, is a myth in many respects.

 You can find just as many major

-problems in Outcrossed animals as you can in Inbred or Linebred animals.
+problems in outcrossed animals as you can in inbred or linebred stock.

 The key to ALL breeding, is to know what you are doing before you begin.